WHY I BUILD LUTS

 If you use “regular desaturation tools” the garish red often becomes grayish.
-Using “other math” gives you a red that looks more like a film would capture.
+Using “different math” allows us to add more density to the color red that is closer to the way film would capture it.
 Here’s an example:

-B shows a different method that transforms a garish red more into a “film red”.
+B shows a different method that transforms a garish red more into a “film-style red”.

 I’ll start with this very simple test and show you three different methods to turn a garish red into “film red”.
 I’ve tried to keep the other colors untouched, no matter if they are as garish as the red.